Mercyomotayo15/About-Me/README.md

 - 👋 Hi, I’m Mercy a DataScientist
-- 👀 I’m engrossed in Data Analytics and Data Visualization
+- 👀 I’m passionate about Data Analytics and Data Visualization
-- 🌱 I’m currently learning Marketing Analytics at Datasetnexustech
 - 📫 You can reach me at @ mercyomotayo88@gmail.com,@ Mercy Omotayo on Linkledn